 The Minnesota Relay is a federally-mandated Telecommunications Relay Service that allows functionally equivalent communication between a person with a hearing or speech disability and any other telephone user.
 A communications assistant facilitates the telephone conversation between a person who has hearing loss or speech disability and other individuals.
 When Minnesota Relay started, the state of Minnesota owned and maintained all relay equipment.
 Since 1996, TAM has contracted with outside organizations to staff and equip the relay system.
-The current Minnesota Relay contractor is the Communications Service for the Deaf (CSD), with Sprint as a subcontractor.
-The contract with CSD for the provision of Telecommunications Relay Services was renewed on March 5, 2014, and is effective from July 1, 2014, through June 30, 2019.
+The current Minnesota Relay contractor is Sprint Communications Company L.P.
+The contract with Sprint is effective from July 1, 2014, through June 30, 2019.
 Since July 2011, the relay outreach component of Minnesota Relay has been provided by the DHS.